TomWeishaar/NightClock/README.md

 # NightClock
-Simple HTML NightClock (BIG text) for Chromebooks.
+Simple HTML NightClock (BIG text) for browsers.

 I wear glasses.
 But not in bed.
 When I'm travelling, I've been using ALARMd (https://www.zachleat.com/alarmd/) on my laptop as a night clock.
 It has, er had, an option to make the time appear on the screen in huge text that I could read from across the room without my glasses.